fossasia/loklak_webclient/README.md

 ##### Watching files

 All of the Gulp processes mentioned above are run automatically when any of the corresponding files in the `/app` directory are changed, and this is thanks to our Gulp watch tasks.
 Running `gulp dev` will begin watching all of these files, while also serving to `localhost:3000`.

+---

+### Testing

+TODO: Add a framework for Karama testing.